ubacourage/CodeAlpha_Network_Intrusion_Detection_System/README.md

   level 10 alerts, distinguishing them from informational noise
 - Active response (`firewall-drop`, rule `651`) triggered automatically, blocking the attacking IP via `iptables`
-- Confirmed the block was in effect — subsequent connection attempts from the attacker IP failed — and that it auto-expired after the configured 10-minute timeout
+-Verified that the attacking IP address was temporarily blocked — subsequent connection attempts from the attacker IP failed — and that it auto-expired after the configured 600-second timeout

 ## 📸 Screenshots
 Step-by-step evidence of the setup and testing process is available in